On the properties of Northcott and Narkiewicz for elliptic curves

 By contradiction, assume that $E(F)_\tor$ is an infinite set.
 Then, since $E$ is defined over $F$, $E(F)_\tor$ is in fact an infinite abelian group.
 We claim that there exist an infinite subgroup $G$ of $E(F)_\tor$ and a prime $p$ such that $p$ does not divide the order of any element of $G$.

-If the orders of all the torsion points in $E(F)_\tor$ have prime factors that belong to a finite set of primes, then we choose a prime $p$ which is not such a prime factor, and we have $p E(F)_\tor$.
+Indeed, if the orders of all the torsion points in $E(F)_\tor$ have prime factors that belong to a finite set of primes, then we choose a prime $p$ which is not a prime of such set and $G = E(F)_\tor$.
 If otherwise the orders of all the torsion points in $E(F)_\tor$ have infinitely many distinct prime factors, say $p_1, p_2, \ldots$, then we choose $p=p_1$ and the subgroup $G$ generated by all the $p_i$-torsion points in $E(F)_\tor$, $i = 2, 3, \ldots$.